eclipse-edc/MinimumViableDataspace/README.md

 ## Introduction

 The Identity And Trust Protocols define a secure way how to participants in a dataspace can exchange and present credential information.
-In particular, the [IATP specification](https://github.com/eclipse-tractusx/identity-trust) defines the "Presentation Flow", which is the process of requesting and verifying Verifiable Credentials.
+In particular, the [DCP specification](https://github.com/eclipse-tractusx/identity-trust) defines the "Presentation Flow", which is the process of requesting and verifying Verifiable Credentials.

 A basic understanding of VerifiableCredentials, VerifiablePresentations, Decentralized Identifiers (DID) and